apache/cassandra-java-driver/README.md

 ## Migrating from previous versions

-Java driver 4 is **not binary compatible** with previous versions.
+Java Driver 4 is **not binary compatible** with previous versions.
 However, most of the concepts remain unchanged, and the new API will look very familiar to 2.x and 3.x users.

 See the [upgrade guide](upgrade_guide/) for details.

 ## Error Handling

-See the [Cassandra error handling done right blog](https://www.datastax.com/blog/cassandra-error-handling-done-right) for error handling with the DataStax Java Driver for Apache Cassandra&trade;.
+See the [Cassandra error handling done right blog](https://www.datastax.com/blog/cassandra-error-handling-done-right) for error handling with the Java Driver for Apache Cassandra&trade;.

 ## Useful links